HBOT in Lincoln NE: Everything You Need to Know

 Before we get into what it's like here, it's worth understanding what HBOT actually is, what the research says at wellness pressure levels, and what you can honestly expect.

-HBOT research spans a wide range of pressures and clinical protocols.
+A note before we start: HBOT research spans a wide range of pressures and clinical protocols.
 Much of the strongest published evidence refers to higher-pressure medical HBOT used in hospital settings for specific diagnosed conditions.
-At Lost in Float, we offer a wellness-focused HBOT experience at lower pressure levels — for general wellness, recovery, and self-optimization.
+At Lost in Float, we offer a wellness-focused HBOT experience — for general wellness, recovery, and self-optimization.
+We will always be transparent about the pressure levels and protocols we use.
 We are not making medical claims.
 If you have a medical condition, consult your doctor before starting.

 What Is HBOT?